robert-koch-institut/mex-model/README.md

 ## package

-The `mex-model` repository contains the MEx metadata model in two formats.
+Our metadata model is represented as JSON schema in `mex/model`.
+There, we defined 1.
-`/docs/specification.md` contains the conceptual model, which is mainly used to facilitate interoperability with other metadata schemas and models. `mex/model` holds the JSON schema, which represents the conceptual model in a format that can be used for technical implementation in applications.
+`entities`, described by their properties, 2. `fields`, small objects, that are used as `$ref` for certain properties, 3. an `extension`, which contains additional properties, that are not in scope of the JSON schema definition, 4. `i18n` files, that hold translations of the properties and are to be used in the context of user interfaces and 5. `vocabularies`, which are used in context of the `entities`.
+A more detailed description of the model's context can be found in `/docs/index.md`.

 ## license